“Do you know where your father is?” Mrs. Plunderton asked.

 “No!”
-Karessa cried as the vase fell its shelf onto the wooden floor of Odd & Ends.
+Karessa cried as the vase fell from its shelf onto the wooden floor of Odd & Ends.
 Its enchantment could make it change colors based on the temperature, but it couldn’t save it from a four-foot fall.
 Pieces of ceramic scattered and changed color as the halfling stared in horror.

 “I am so sorry,” she told Keel, a dark-skinned half-elf and Odd & Ends’ only regular.
 “I – uh, well, can you wait here while I – I’m sorry.”